TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 31/Ezekiel 31.2.md

 ---

-Son of man, say unto Pharaoh king of Egypt, and to his multitude: Whom art thou like in thy greatness?
+Son of man, tell Pharaoh king of Egypt, and to his multitude: Whom are you like in your greatness?